notfirefox/postfix-notation/README.md

 # Postfix Notation
-Postfix Notation (Reverse Polish Notation) Calculator Written In Rust.
+Postfix Notation (Reverse Polish Notation) Calculator.

 ## Examples
 The expression `2+2` can be expressed like this: